lorint/brick/v1.0/README.md

     ::Brick.additional_references = [['recipe_ingredients', 'recipe_id', 'recipes']]

 If you'd like to have a set of migration files built out from an existing database, that can be done by running the generator `bin/rails g brick:migrations`.
-More detail is found below under the section "Autogenerate Migration Files".
+And similarly, to create a `db/seeds.rb` file, just run `bin/rails g brick:seeds`.
+More detail is found below under the sections "Autogenerate Migration Files" and "Autogenerate Seeds File".

 Brick can auto-create such an initialiser file, and often infer these kinds of useful references to fill in the gaps for missing foreign keys.
 These suggestions are left commented